kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.86   Lighting and electrical work: General.

-\(a\) The installing of lighting facilities and related electrical work, as provided in §151.87, is eligible for inclusion in a project only if the Administrator determines, for the particular airport involved, that they are needed to ensure—
+\(a\) The installing of lighting facilities and related electrical work, as provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.87   Lighting and electrical work: Standards.|§151.87]], is eligible for inclusion in a project only if the Administrator determines, for the particular airport involved, that they are needed to ensure—

-\(1\) Its safe and efficient use by aircraft under §151.13; or
+\(1\) Its safe and efficient use by aircraft under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.13   Federal-aid Airport Program: Policy affecting landing aid requirements.|§151.13]]; or

 \(2\) Its continued operation and adequate maintenance, and it has a large enough volume (actual or potential) of night operations.

 \(b\) Before the Administrator makes a grant offer to the sponsor of a project that includes installing lighting facilities and related electrical work under paragraph (a) of this section, the sponsor must—

-\(1\) Provide in the project for removing, relocating, or adequately marking and lighting, each obstruction in the approach and turning zones, as provided in §151.91(a);
+\(1\) Provide in the project for removing, relocating, or adequately marking and lighting, each obstruction in the approach and turning zones, as provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.91   Removal of obstructions.|§151.91]](a);

 \(2\) Acknowledge its awareness of the cost of operating and maintaining airport lighting; and